 "I just wanted to let you know that your GameStop article is spot on -I'm an assistant manager at a midwest GameStop and let me tell you we're directed by a senior management to mislead customers.

 It might not be corporate, but it's pretty damn close.
 During an "assistant leader" conference call earlier this week, an employee from another store asked why GameStop will not lower the price of its pre-owned inventory to undercut sales on new items - and what could we do to overcome such hurdles to improve our WITH THE.

-Our District Leader told her to direct our guests to the pre-owned items in question, talk about the value of buying pre-owned, and simply omit mentioning any sale prices.
-In the specific example she used (Watch Dogs 2), our guest would have wound up spending 25 dollars more than they had to!
-Maximize sales and profit while doing service matter my ass. "
+Our District Leader in a question, talk up the value of buying pre-owned, and simply omit mentioning any sale prices.
+In the specific example she used (Watch Dogs 2), our guest would have wound up 25 dollars more than they had to!
+Maximize sales and profit while making service

 Another current assistant manager

 "I do not take part in some of the more extreme measures represented but I do think that we are incentivized to do so because of the really awful way that we are treated as employees.
 It has not been expressed in as many words but the threat of losing jobs over the "circle of life" is a very real thing that myself and my colleagues have discussed.